Muhammad Hussain Najafi: Education at Hawza Elmiye Najaf

 Grand Ayatollah Bazurg Tehrani has mentioned these books in his famous book Az-Zariya ila Tasaneef ush-Shia (A list of Shia Books), and Aalulbayt Global information Center has mentioned these books in their Musannifat-ush-Shia (Shia Books).

-Najafi is fluent in Arabic, Persian, Punjabi and Urdu languages.
+Najafi was fluent in Arabic, Persian, Punjabi and Urdu languages.

 Ijtihad and Marjiyyat

-He received ijazah's of ijtihad from following marjas of Hawza Elmiye Najaf, in 1960 AD (1379 AH):
+Najafi received ijazah's of ijtihad from following marjas of Hawza Elmiye Najaf, in 1960 AD (1379 AH):